tonnyeremin/Urban-Data-Science/README.md

 ## 1. Abstract

 In this study we try to analyze walkability of the city for children from age 10 to 16.
 We use a number of data sources and network analysis for building accessibility map of the selected city.
-With K nearest neighbor technique we perform clustering to select districts  with different walkability scores.
+With K nearest neighbor technique we perform clustering for selecting districts  with different walkability scores.
 We analyze this clutters in terms of walkability scores and POIs density and determine areas which need to be improved in terms of walking accessibility.

 ### Keywords